rubemz/rainman/README.md

 ### Including drivers in other classes

-A driver can be included in another class and it's actions are available as instance methods.
+A driver can be included in another class and its actions are available as instance methods.

 ```ruby